unoplatform/uno/doc/articles/platform-specific-csharp.md

 ## Partial class definitions

-Heavy usage of `#if` conditionals makes code hard to read and comprehend.
+Heavy usage of `#if` conditionals in shared code makes it hard to read and comprehend.
 A better approach is to use [partial class definitions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods) to split shared and platform-specific code.
+These partial classes need to exist in the shared project as it's compiled separately from each project head.
+Also, `#if` conditionals are still necessary.

 ### A simple example